Join Us @URSeismo (updated: Nov. ’22)

-- Ph.D. students and Postdocs: Our group currently do not have openings for funded Ph.D. position in Fall 2023; however, self-funded students are encouraged to contact Dr. Olugboji directly.
-Interested students need not have any prior programming experience.
-A keen interest in the team‘s research and a solid quantitative (mathematical and physical sciences) or computing background is highly valued.
+- Ph.D. students and Postdocs: The EI Lab is now recruiting interested PhD students for Fall 2024/25.
+Self-funded students are encouraged to contact Dr. Olugboji directly.
+Interested students need not have any prior research experience.
+A keen interest in the group’s research questions and a solid quantitative (mathematical and physical sciences) or computing background are highly valued.
 For more information on the Ph.D. program consult the University of Rochester’s graduate student handbook, graduate studies calendar, and other resources.
-Note that we expect to have Ph.D. positions with guaranteed funding starting Fall 2024.
+PostDocs or research scientists with interesting research ideas should to contact the PI of the lab.

-- Who we recruit: Interested Ph.D. students or Postdocs should contact me to discuss their interests further.
+- Who we recruit: Interested Ph.D. students or Postdocs should contact the PI to discuss their interests further.
 Our group welcomes Masters students from the University of Rochester’s data science program who are looking for unique application areas in seismological data or image analysis (preferred concentration area: computational and statistical methods).
-There are exciting projects in applying parallel computing and Bayesian methods to extracting information from large quantities of seismological data (consult a list of projects in observational seismology, journals in electronic seismologist, Seismological research letters, or IRIS products for a quick sampling of project ideas).
-Download the olugboji lab guide for students in our group (link on the right: it includes recommended courses, strategies for professional development and additional ethics for research success)
+There are exciting projects in applying parallel computing and Bayesian methods to extract information from large quantities of seismological data (consult a list of projects in observational seismology, journals in electronic seismologists, Seismological research letters, or IRIS products for a quick sampling of project ideas).
+Download the olugboji lab guide for students in our group (link on the right: it includes recommended courses, strategies for professional development, and additional ethics for research success)

 - What is your educational background?
 Why are you interested in pursuing a research career in the Earth Sciences?
 What problems do you like to solve?
 Which of the research questions would you like to explore?
 Is there any publication (on this website or elsewhere) that interests you?
 Why does it stand out?
-I am open to discussing joint advising opportunities on inter-disciplinary projects (e.g., see research by Professor Mauricio Ibanez-Mejia).
-I will consider applications for the academic year starting in Fall of 2018: see graduate studies calendar.
+I am open to discussing joint advising opportunities on interdisciplinary projects: see graduate studies calendar.

 Undergraduates

-The ideal student should be looking to work on projects that provide exposure to methods and tools used by seismologists and computational geoscientists within the context of a larger scientific investigation.
+The ideal student should be looking to work on projects that provide exposure to methods and tools used by computational geoscientists within the context of a larger scientific investigation (see open projects).
 Students with strong quantitative and computational backgrounds1 would be the most productive at the start.
 A highly motivated student can also be trained pretty quickly on the relevant tools.
 Nothing can replace motivation and passion, which leads to productivity.
-This kind of student would quickly move onto working on a larger project with greater independence.
-This project would form the backbone of a senior thesis, conference presentation or scientific publication [lab alumni: Liam Shaughnessy, alumni: Julie Schnurr].
+This kind of student would quickly move on to working on a larger project with greater independence.
+This project would form the backbone of a senior thesis, conference presentation, or scientific publication [lab alumni].

-IRIS has paid internships (9-12 weeks) that can fund your research with the UMD seismology group (deadline for this year is Feb 1, 2016, a link for application details).
+IRIS has paid internships (9-12 weeks) that can fund your research with the UMD seismology group (the deadline for this year is Feb 1, 2024, a link for application details).

 Resources